Spinach Palmiers are an easy and delicious, 6-ingredient appetizer recipe or snack that will fly off the table!

 If you have just taken the Puff Pastry out of the freezer, let it defrost for about 30 minutes before you start making the recipe.

-First, spread the filling on the Puff Pastry but not too close to the edges.
+Spread the filling on the Puff Pastry but not too close to the edges.
+Sprinkle with salt and pepper.
 Roll one side to the middle, then the other side to the middle too.
-Once it is all rolled up, cover it tightly with plastic wrap and stick it in the freezer until it is slightly firm.
+Once it is all rolled up, cover it tightly with plastic wrap and stick it in the freezer until it is slightly firm (about 30 minutes).
 It’ll be easier to cut that way.

 Kids, Kids!
 I’m calling out to you to try this yummy recipe.
 If you have not tried spinach, TRY IT RIGHT NOW!
 When I first tried spinach, I thought it was going to be disgusting.
 But, if you look at me now, I am eating spinach like it’s chocolate!

-- 1 puff pastry sheet, thawed according to package instructions
+- 1 sheet puff pastry, thawed according to package instructions

 - One 10-ounce package frozen chopped spinach, thawed and squeezed dry

-- 1 cup ricotta cheese (drain out any excess water)
+- 1 cup ricotta cheese (drain if there is excess moisture)

 - Lay the puff pastry sheet out on a cutting board or a lightly floured surface.
 Roll it out to even out the bumps, if needed.

-- In a medium bowl, mix spinach, ricotta, cheeses and chili flakes.
-Spread this mixture on the puff pastry, leaving about 1/2-inch border all the way around.
+- In a medium bowl, mix the spinach, ricotta, cheeses and red pepper.
+Spread this mixture on the puff pastry, leaving about ½-inch border all the way around.
 Sprinkle with salt and pepper.

 - Roll one side of the puff pastry into the center.
 Then start from the other side and roll that into the center.
 Wrap it tightly with plastic wrap and place it in the freezer until semi-firm (about 30 minutes).

-- Preheat the oven to 400 degrees F. With a very sharp knife, cut about 1/2-inch slices and place them on a baking sheet.
+- Preheat the oven to 400℉.
+With a very sharp knife, cut about ½-inch slices and place them on a baking sheet.
 Bake for 20 minutes, or until cooked through and golden.
 Serve immediately or at room temperature.